 This overnight French toast bake recipe has a sweet and salty pecan praline topping with a splash of bourbon.
-It is the perfect Easter brunch recipe or Christmas morning breakfast for families.
+It is the perfect make ahead Easter brunch recipe or Christmas morning breakfast.

 Do you give up something for Lent?
 Most people give up chocolate or soda for Lent but this year my husband chose to abandon his beloved bourbon for 40 days.